 What is AlumierMD’s peel philosophy?

-Chemical peels work by deeply exfoliating the surface layers of skin forcing your body to quickly replenish it with new cells.
 When peels are performed regularly, the skin gets used to this process and begins to rejuvenate itself like younger skin.
 To be sure that the body doesn’t react to this deep exfoliation as it would to trauma, which can lead to pigment changes, exfoliation must be introduced gradually giving the skin time to adjust.

 Your skin care specialist will complete a thorough skin analysis and recommend an individualized treatment program to address your skin concerns.
-They will create a personalized program that combines professional treatments with home care products since they work synergistically to improve the health and beauty of skin.
+She will create a personalized program that combines professional treatments with home care products since they work synergistically to improve the health and beauty of skin.
 Pre-treatment products precondition the skin, accelerate results and minimize complications.
-Post-treatment products minimize complications, heal and soothe the skin and then maintain the results.
+Post-treatment products minimize complications, soothe the skin and then maintain the results.
 Professional treatments enhance the results of your home care products.

 Why should beneficial ingredients be applied post-peel and not within the peel solution?